ahl1u/interaction-challenge/README.md

 A Python pipeline that parses HTML shipping emails, tracks order state in SQLite, and sends SMS notifications on actionable status changes.

 Built this because I used to track 20+ sneaker orders simultaneously and wanted something that would just text me when something actually happened.

+Shipping emails are generally inconsistent, noisy and hard to keep track of.
+In this case, the useful user-facing behavior is simple: know when an order ships, goes out for delivery, gets delivered, or hits a delivery problem.

 ## Architecture